 Follow up: Could you solve the problem in linear time and in O(1) space?

-Problem Overview: Given an integer array, return all elements that appear more than ān/3ā times.
-Unlike the classic majority element problem, there can be at most two such numbers.
-Your goal is to identify those candidates efficiently.
+Problem Overview: Given an integer array nums, return all elements that appear more than ⌊n/3⌋ times.
+Unlike the classic majority element problem (n/2), this variant can have at most two valid answers because three distinct numbers appearing more than n/3 times would exceed the array length.

 Approach 1: HashMap Counting Technique (O(n) time, O(n) space)